omarkmu/pz-omichat/docs/format-strings/tokens.md

 These are specified with a dollar sign followed by the name of the token.
 Unlike [functions](./functions.md), tokens are case-sensitive; `$author` is not the same as `$Author`.

-Many tokens are available in multiple sandbox options.
 Tokens that are used by multiple sandbox options are documented below.
 **Some tokens may take on different meanings in certain options; the documentation of an option will indicate if that is the case.**